corus87/kalliope_trigger_precise/README.md

 ```
 To use precise you need to install precise-engine.
 It will try to download the engine by itself.
-For manual installation:

-[Here](https://github.com/MycroftAI/mycroft-precise/releases) you can find the binary data for your platform.
+For manual installation [here](https://github.com/MycroftAI/mycroft-precise/releases) you can find the binary data for your platform.

 For installation on the raspberry follow these instructions: